Staffroom profiles allow for customisation of nearly every aspect of the profile records, including:

 - To create a copy of an existing profile you can use the clone button next to the profile you wish to copy.

-It is possible to assign roles to student profiles.
-When users navigate to the student profile in Staffroom they will see the student profile that is assigned to their role.
-Creating separate profiles for different user roles allows you to create different views of the student record for users e.g. read only views for users who should not need to edit student details.
+It is possible to assign roles to profiles.
+When users navigate to the student, staff or parent profile in Staffroom they will see the profile view that is assigned to their role.
+Creating separate profiles for different user roles allows you to create different views of the student, staff and parent records for users e.g. read only views for users who should not need to edit student, staff or parent details.

 The layout of profiles can be arranged into sections so that you can group related fields together.
 Sections can be further divided into columns and fields can be placed within them: